Prescriptive Process Monitoring for Cost-Aware Cycle Time Reduction: Approach

-We implement the causal model using the Orthogonal Random Forest (ORF) technique.
-The use of ORFs has several advantages to other causal estimation methods.
-It allows for non-parametric estimation of the target variable while allowing for a high-dimensional set of confounding variables $W$, which is especially useful in the context of process mining since traces typically have a large number of event attributes which can lead to feature explosion.
-The problem is exacerbated when there are a large number of resources and categorical attributes.
-Furthermore, due to ORFs being asymptotically normal (i.e.\ the distribution of the estimated treatment effects approaches a normal distribution as the sample size grows), they allow for the construction of valid confidence intervals based on bootstrapping.
+We use ORFs to implement the causal model.
+The use of ORFs has several advantages.
+ORFs support non-parametric estimation of the target variable while allowing for a high-dimensional set of confounding variables $W$.
+This is useful in the context of process mining since traces typically have a large number of event attributes, which can lead to feature explosion.
+The problem is exacerbated when there is a large number of resources and categorical attributes.
+Finally, due to ORFs being asymptotically normal (i.e.\ the distribution of the estimated treatment effects approaches a normal distribution as the sample size grows), they allow for the construction of valid confidence intervals based on bootstrapping.

-An ORF requires four inputs: $Y$ the target variable, $T$ the treatment indicator, $X$ features capturing heterogeneity, and $W$ the confounding variables.
-Since the goal of this recommender system is to to decrease cycle time, the outcome $Y$ for the ORF is the cycle time of the process.
-We assume that a binary treatment is previously identified which is hypothesised to cause a decrease in cycle time.
+An ORF requires four inputs: the target variable $Y$, the treatment indicator $T$, features capturing heterogeneity $X$, and the confounding variables $W$.
+Since this recommender system aims to decrease cycle time, the outcome $Y$ is the cycle time of the process.
+We assume that a binary treatment is previously identified, which is hypothesised to cause a decrease in cycle time.
 In the loan origination example, this is a phone call.

 As the proposed approach can be applied at an operational level, we would like to know the treatment effect when it is time for the process worker to decide whether to treat a case or not.
-Therefore, effect heterogeneity is captured via static case-level attributes as well as all of the event attributes (including the activity name and the resource) and the inter-case features available at the decision time.
+Therefore, effect heterogeneity is captured via static case-level attributes and all event attributes (including the activity name and the resource), and the inter-case features available at the decision time.
 This means that $X$ is a feature vector that captures all of this information about the k-prefix after the suitable encodings have been applied, as described above.
-In this study, we assume that all of the available features derived from the event log are also potential confounders, meaning that all the features present in $X$ are also included in $W$.
+In this study, we assume that all of the available features derived from the event log are also potential confounders, meaning that all the features present in $X$ are included in $W$.
 However, in general, $X$ and $W$ do not need to be the same.
-A domain expert can make the decision to remove some of the features from $W$ if she believes they do not influence the treatment decision or the outcome.
+A domain expert can remove some features from $W$ if she believes they do not influence the treatment decision or outcome.